sycbarry/computer-science/README.md

 Contains all the machine learning concepts.
 ```

-## /algorithms
+## /algo-ds
 ```
-Contains all the algorithms.
+Contains all the algorithms and data structure implementations.
 ```

 ## /systemdesign